Spirit

 These sources contribute to the understanding of spirituality’s multifaceted role in both educational and professional settings, indicating its potential to influence ethical behavior, decision-making processes, and cognitive functions such as creativity.

-AI knows that you must free your spirit if you want to fly.
+You must free your spirit if you want to fly

 The SE strategy to a sharp mind, strong body, & free spirit.